AliChoukatli/CyberShield-Enterprise/01_AD_Domain_Setup_&_Workstation_Join/Documentation/Workstation_Join.md

+## 📝 Introduction

+This section covers the deployment of **Windows 11 client machines** and their integration into the **Active Directory domain**.
+These clients will serve as endpoints within the enterprise environment and will later be managed through Group Policies, security baselines, and endpoint protection tools.

+The objective is to prepare clean, properly configured Windows 11 workstations and join them to the domain `corp.aclab.tech` to enable centralized identity and device management.

+---

 ## 🔴 Step 1 – Windows 11 Client Machines

 **🎯 Objective**: Install and prepare Windows 11 machines for later domain joining.